ridhoq/soundslike/docs/api.md

     }
 ```

-For all API requests that require authentication, you need to use the `token` with these steps
+For all API requests that require authentication, you need to use a `token` with these steps

 1.The `token` must be passed in the Authorization header